 Table of Contents

-Isaiah was God’s prophet and the author of the Bible book that bears his name.
-His name means “the Lord is help.”
+Isaiah was an 8th century BC Israelite prophet and the author of the Hebrew Bible book that bears his name.
+The Hebrew word for his name means “the Lord is help.”
 The prophet was the son of Amoz and a shoot of the royal line.
-He was married and had two sons, Shear-jashub and Maher-shalal-hash-baz (Isaiah 7:3; 8:3).
+He was married and had two sons, Shear-jashub and Maher-shalal-hash-baz (Is.
+7:3; 8:3).

-Isaiah was called to be a prophet from his youth between 750 and 739 B.C.
-This took place toward the end of the reign of Uzziah (Azariah, 790–739 B.C.).
-His ministry lasted for about 60 years (Isaiah 1:1).
-It is possible that he was a priest, because God called him when he was in the temple (Isaiah 6:4) and for his calling, the Lord anointed him with His Spirit (verse 7).
+He was called to the prophetic office in his early years, toward the close of the reign of King Uzziah (Azariah, 790–739 BC).
+His ministry lasted about 60 years (Is.
+1:1).
+It is possible that he was a priest, because God called him when he was in the temple (Is.
+6:4).
+And for his calling, the Lord anointed him with His Spirit (verse 7).

-God’s prophet served the nation during the rule of Uzziah, Jotham, Ahaz, and Hezekiah (Isaiah 1:1).
+God’s prophet served the nation during the rule of the kings of Judah: Uzziah, Jotham, Ahaz, and Hezekiah (Is.
+1:1).
 According to chronology Uzziah died about the year 739 and Hezekiah died in 686, succeeded by his son Manasseh.
 The kings of Assyria during this period were: Tiglath-pileser III (745–727), Shalmaneser V (727–722), Sargon II (722–705), Sennacherib (705–681), and Esarhaddon (681–669).
-These monarchs were the most influential kings of Assyria.
-Thus, Isaiah’s prophetic ministry was carried on during the height of the Assyrian supremacy.
+These monarchs were the most influential kings, who aimed at the expansion of the Assyrian empire.
+Thus, Isaiah’s ministry was carried on during the height of the Assyrian supremacy.

-Jerusalem was the main center of Isaiah’s ministry as he was the court preacher and maintained a significant influence there.
-For many years he was both political and religious counselor to the leaders.
-His task was to hold the kingdom of Judah firm as the northern kingdom disappeared into Assyrian captivity.
-It was God’s plan that Judah should benefit from the sad destiny of the northern kingdom and repent from its wicked ways.
+Jerusalem was the main center of Isaiah’s main prophetic ministry for he was the court preacher and maintained a significant influence there.
+For many years, he was both the political and religious counselor to the leaders.
+His task was to hold the kingdom of Judah firm to God as the northern kingdom disappeared into Assyrian captivity due to its apostasy.
+It was God’s plan that Judah and Jerusalem should benefit from the sad destiny of the northern kingdom and repent from their wicked ways.

-Isaiah, Micah, and King Hezekiah defended the nation against their enemies and led Judah into a great revival (2 Kings 19:32-36; 2 Chronicles 32:20-23).
+Isaiah, Micah, and King Hezekiah defended the nation against their enemies and led Judah into a great revival (2 Kg.
+19:32-36; 2 Chr.
+32:20-23).
 However, Manasseh Hezekiah’s son did that which is evil like his grandfather Ahaz, annulled the reforms of his father, and killed the people that encouraged the worship of God.

-According to the Babylonian Talmud tradition, Isaiah was slain by the wicked King Manasseh.
-The Scriptures affirm the words of Hebrews 11:37, that some were “sawn asunder,” describing the fate of the prophet Isaiah.
+The time and manner of Isaiah’s death are not mentioned in the Bible or other primary sources.
+According to the Babylonian Talmud tradition, the prophet suffered martyrdom by being sawn in two under the orders of King Manasseh.
+The Scriptures affirm in the words of Heb.
+11:37, that some were “sawn asunder,” describing the fate of God’s faithful prophet.

 In His service,